OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_200.md

 ![](images/200/4.JPG)

-- You will need to provide a **deployment name** and the **OGG_HOME** is selected by default.
+- You will need to provide a **Deployment Name** and the **OGG_HOME** is selected by default.
 If the wrong OGG_HOME is listed; use the Browse button to correct it.

 		This will be your first deployment under the Service Manager.
 		You can name the deployment whatever you like.
 For this lab, it’s suggested to use a city name which will make the deployment name like “Atlanta”.

 ![](images/200/5.JPG)

-- You will be able to provide the **deployment home** for this deployment.
+- You will be able to provide the **Deployment home** for this deployment.
 There is also an option to customize the deployment directories.
 For the purpose of this lab, provide a default directory structure

 ![](images/200/7.JPG)